What are cron and crontab, and how do I use them?

 If a cron job specified in your crontab entry produces any error messages when it runs, you will get a mail message reporting the errors.

-For more information, consult the following relevant man pages:
+For more, consult the following relevant man pages:

 man crontab man cron man at man batch